STUDY HABITS

 50%Students overestimate study time

-Good study habits are the foundation of academic success.
-The difference between struggling students and top performers often comes down to their daily habits—not intelligence.
-When you build consistent study routines and track your progress, you create a system that makes success inevitable.
-Athenify helps you build and maintain effective study habits through tracking, accountability, and motivation.
+When you build consistent study routines and track your progress, you create a system that makes success inevitable rather than accidental.
+Athenify helps you build and maintain effective study habits through tracking, accountability, streaks, and motivation tools designed specifically for students.

 A simple framework